 But another representative, Banks Turner, switched sides during the roll call, leaving the vote deadlocked and moving the ratification vote forward.
 The suffragists would need one more vote to make the 19th Amendment the law of the land, and what happened stunned the legislature.

-Early in the voting, Burn, who came from a conservative district and wore the red rose on his lapel, said in a very clear voice “aye” when asked if he would vote to ratify the amendment.
+Then, early in the voting, Burn, who came from a conservative district and wore the red rose on his lapel, surprised everyone when he said in a clear voice “aye” when asked if he would vote to ratify the amendment.

-Burn later explained that he initially vote to table the vote so it could be brought back in the next legislative session.
+Burn later explained that he initially voted to table the vote so that it could be brought back in the next legislative session.
 But after it came to the floor, he had several reasons to change his vote.